Unique-Divine/Banknote-Forgery-Classification/README.md

 4. entropy of image (continuous)
 5. class (integer)

-## Next Step:
+## Next Step / To-Do:
-The decision tree is done, but I'd like to try to implement a random forest using the decision tree class.
+* The decision tree is done, but I'd like to try to implement a random forest using the decision tree class.
+* Afterward, I'll turn this entire repo into a tutorial, so people won't have to struggle as much as I did to understand some of the concepts involved writing a random forest algorithm.